moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/configurations.md

 ```

-In this example, the server name is set to `public:testingls`, which uniquely identifies the LakeSearch instance.
+In this example, the server name is set to `public:testingls`, which uniquely identifies the Lakesearch instance.

 ---